automata-network/automata-linux/README.md

 > [!Note]
 > Please ensure the the disk names are kept as is, as the scripts below assume that the disk names have not been changed.

+## Config the CVM agent
+The CVM agent runs inside the CVM and is responsible for VM management, workload measurement, and related tasks.

+It is configured via the policy file in ./workload/config/cvm-agent/cvm_agent_policy.json.

+For a detailed description of each policy option, please see [this document](docs/cvm-agent-policy.md).

 ## Deploying the disk and creating the CVM
 Run the CLI to deploy the disk to the cloud provider.